mousepawmedia/devdocs/network/source/tools/gitarc.rst

 Finally, enter a password used for unlocking the SSH key.
 You'll find the new keypair at :file:`~/.ssh/{id_rsa}.pub`.

-..
-WARNING:: Your public key is the part you share. **NEVER EVER EVER share
+..  warning:: Your public key is the part you share. **NEVER EVER EVER share
     your private key** (the part ending in `.rsa`)!

 Creating a Keypair (Windows)